- What is WordPress SEO?

 - Crawl (Crawl Errors, Crawl Stats, Fetch as Google, robots.txt, Sitemaps, URL Parameters, etc.)

 All the above information may help website owners understand how their websites are doing in search results and what needs to improve.
-That enables you to change your SEO/content strategy for desired results.
+That enables you to change your SEO/content strategy for the desired results.

 #13 – Site Structure